accert-dev/ACCERT/README.md

 ACCERT is designed for integration with the [NEAMS Workbench](https://www.ornl.gov/project/neams-workbench) and relies on input files using Workbench's SON format.
+ACCERT uses the bundled SQLite database at `src/accertdb.sqlite`; no MySQL server or root password is required.
 Instructions for installing ACCERT both with and without Workbench are provided in this README.

 ## Documentation

 Documentation for ACCERT can be found [__here__](https://accert.readthedocs.io/en/latest/index.html).